 Subscription legal research platforms provide more robust searching capabilities, especially for searching across companies:

-Most businesses in the US are privately-held (and often family-owned); however, some privately-held companies are also quite large.
+Most businesses in the US are privately-held (and often family-owned); however, some privately-held companies are quite large.
 Although it is more difficult to find information about privately-held companies, it is not impossible.
 Here are some suggestions:

 Non-profit organizations often seek donations from the public.
 As a result, the initial filings to request tax-exempt status (IRS Form 1023) and ongoing reporting (IRS Forms 990) required by the IRS are designed to not only ensure that the organization is operating in a manner consistent with its tax-exempt status but to also provide potential donors with the information they need to make informed charitable donation decisions.
 In this regard, potential donors are akin to potential investors.